-The third-largest ethnic group are the Limba (8%), who are native to the area and live in Northern Seirra Leone.
+The third-largest ethnic group is the Limba (8%), who are native to the area and live in Northern Sierra Leone.
 The fourth group are the Fula (7%), who are descendants of Fulani migrant settlers from the 17th and 18th century who came from Guinea.

 Other major ethnic groups include the Mandingo (2%), who are descended from Guinea traders; the Kono (5%), who are also descended from Guinea migrants; and the Krio (2%) people, who are descendants of freed African American, West Indian and Liberated African slaves and make up 3% of the population.